 Our History

-Through the Vision of Sr. Noreen and the cooperation of a group of dedicated Volunteers, Mashambanzou was founded in 1989, in Harare.
-Sr. Noreen and her co-workers were touched by the plight of people living with HIV, subjected as they were, to stigmatization, rejection, and discrimination.
-Their aim was to offer comfort and reassurance to people living with the HIV and their family members, thereby enhancing the quality of their lives and, when the time would come, enable them to die with dignity and the knowledge that they were loved.
-From this noble and humble vision grew the multifaceted organization, Mashambanzou, as we know it today
+Through the Vision of Sr. Noreen and the cooperation of a group of dedicated Volunteers, Mashambanzou Care Trust was founded in 1989, in Harare.
+Sr. Noreen and her co-workers were touched by the plight of people living with HIV, subjected as they were, to stigmatisation, rejection and discrimination.
+Their aim was to offer comfort and reassurance to people Living with HIV and their family members, thereby enhancing the quality of their lives and when the time would come, enable them to die with dignity and the knowledge that they were loved.

 © Copyright MCT - All Rights Reserved